MaanasSathaye/retrovibed/README.md

 It allow supports community rss feeds of content, like linux ISOs, AI models, and public interest archives that you can subscribe to and donate your storage towards enabling distribution.

+#### features
+- [x] a builtin userspace wireguard vpn. bring any wireguard vpn provider and anonymizes your sharing traffic without any complicated or system wide changes.
+- [x] encrypts and offloads data to an archival service.
+- [x] rss feeds for subscribing to content.
+- [x] build a community to reduce costs for shared content.

+#### community sharing

+build a community around content. great for AI datasets. library archives. each member reduces the cost for everyone.

 #### install deb daemon

 ```bash